 \section{Introduction}

 The \ac{6V} model and the \ac{KPZ} equation are widely studied models in equilibrium and non-equilibrium statistical mechanics.
 In this paper we demonstrate how a certain scaling limit of the former model converges to the later equation.
 This limit comes from scaling into the critical point dividing the ferroelectric and disordered phases of the model.
 Our results apply for both the \emph{stochastic} and \emph{symmetric} \ac{6V} models (Theorems \ref{thm:S6V} and \ref{thm:6V} respectively).
-The technical core of this paper is the \emph{Markov duality method} which we introduce and develop.
-One-particle duality allows us to perform a microscopic Hopf-Cole transform of the model's height function process into a discrete stochastic heat equation, and prove tightness of that resulting equation.
-Two-particle duality controls the quadratic variation of the martingale part and proves precise self-averaging in time.
+The technical core of this paper is the \emph{Markov duality method}: One-particle duality allows us to perform a microscopic Hopf--Cole transform of the model's height function process into a discrete stochastic heat equation, and prove tightness of that resulting equation; and two-particle duality controls the quadratic variation of the martingale part and proves precise self-averaging in time.

 The structure of this introduction is as follows: Section \ref{sec.s6v} introduces the stochastic \ac{6V} model and records our first main result, it convergence to the \ac{KPZ} equation (Theorem \ref{thm:S6V}).
 Section \ref{sec.6v} introduces the symmetric \ac{6V} model and records our second main result, the convergence of the one-parameter family of stochastic Gibbs states to the stationary solution to the \emph{stochastic Burgers equation} (Theorem \ref{thm:6V}).
 This section also describes the model with external fields and how the stochastic Gibbs states arise in the (conjectural) phase diagram for the model's Gibbs states.
 Section \ref{sec:ASEPKPZ} recalls how the \ac{KPZ} equation arises as a scaling limit for ASEP (a well studied continuous time limit of the stochastic \ac{6V} model).
 The purpose of this is to highlight (in the simplest case possible) the key technical challenge in proving such results---self average of the quadratic variation.
-Section \ref{sect:introDual} briefly introduces our new Markov duality method approach in the context of ASEP.
+Section \ref{sect:introDual} briefly introduces our Markov duality method in the context of ASEP and provides some historical context for it.
 This approach is developed fully for the stochastic \ac{6V} model in the main body of the paper.
 Section \ref{sec:liter} provides a brief review of related literature studying the symmetric and stochastic \ac{6V} models, \ac{KPZ} equation, and Markov dualities.